nikhil2001-create/Asic-Design-Class/README.md

 <summary>DAY 3</summary>

 ## AIM : Design library cell using Magic Layout and ngspice characterization

 **CMOS inverter ngspice simulations**

-Creating a SPICE Deck for a CMOS Inverter Simulation
+**Creating a SPICE Deck for a CMOS Inverter Simulation:**

-- Netlist Creation: Define the component connections (netlist) for a CMOS inverter circuit.
-Ensure each node is labeled appropriately for easy identification in the SPICE simulation.
-Typical nodes include input, output, ground, and supply nodes.
+- **Netlist Creation:** Define the component connections and label nodes (e.g., input, output, ground, supply) for easy identification in the SPICE simulation.
-- Device Sizing: Specify the Width-to-Length (W/L) ratios for both the PMOS and NMOS transistors.For proper operation, the PMOS width should be larger than the NMOS width, usually 2x to 3x, to balance the drive strength
+- **Device Sizing:** Set the W/L ratios for PMOS and NMOS, with PMOS width typically 2-3 times larger than NMOS for balanced drive strength.
-- Voltage Levels: Set gate and supply voltages, often in multiples of the transistor length.
+- **Voltage Levels:** Set gate and supply voltages, often proportional to the transistor length.
-- Node Naming: Assign node names to each connection point around the components to clearly identify each element in the SPICE netlist (e.g., VDD, GND, IN, OUT).
-This helps SPICE recognize each component and simulate the circuit effectively.
+- **Node Naming:** Assign clear node names (e.g., VDD, GND, IN, OUT) for proper circuit identification in the SPICE simulation.

 ![image](https://github.com/user-attachments/assets/b61efcf4-cd1f-4080-b4dc-4606afc3a2e5)